Relationship Disclosure Document

 Best execution will be based on factors such as the timeliness of execution, execution price, minimization of market impact of the order and, minimization of information leakage regarding LDIC’s trading activities.

-Criteria that the firm may apply to initially approve brokers include; their reputation, the competitiveness of their fee schedule, the broker’s access to pools of liquidity, and the broker’s experience with the type of transactions that LDIC wishes to execute.
+Criteria that the firm may apply to initially approve brokers include: their reputation, the competitiveness of their fee schedule, the broker’s access to pools of liquidity, and the broker’s experience with the type of transactions that LDIC wishes to execute.

 The Chief Investment Officer will maintain a list of all executing brokers that have been approved by the Firm and the commissions paid to each, on a quarterly and year to date basis.

-The Chief Investment Officer will review this list on an annual basis and, approve or re-approve selected brokers, including the corresponding brokers, based on the quality of their trade executions, value of trading ideas presented to LDIC, and the factors considered when the Broker was initially approved.
+The Chief Investment Officer will review this list on an annual basis and approve or re-approve selected brokers, including the corresponding brokers, based on the quality of their trade executions, value of trading ideas presented to LDIC, and the factors considered when the Broker was initially approved.
 The Chief Investment Officer may also re-direct the allocation of aggregate commission dollars.

 Fair Allocation of Investment Opportunities